If you need to boost your income, using your car could be the perfect way to make money.

 Finally, of course, you could simply sell your car.
 If you don’t use it on a regular basis and you know you could easily manage without it, perhaps now is the time to get rid!

 There are several options for doing this.
 You could simply sell it privately by advertising in the local newspaper, or by putting an advertisement on your car window.
-You could advertise it in the classified section of websites such as Auto Trader or Exchange and Mart.

 Alternatively, you could sell it to a local car dealer garage.
 Or you could even try to sell it through an online auction.
 Just make sure you know how much it's worth by using valuation tools such as those offered by Parkers and What Car?
 And be careful with private sales – make sure you have the money before your car is driven away.